sansiddhjain/sansiddhjain.github.io/projects.md

 ## Advisor - Prof. Mausam, IIT Delhi
 ### In collaboration with i2e1

-· Developed algorithm to estimate indoor location of multiple devices using solely Wi-Fi RSSI values · Necessary for algorithm to be scalable, energy efficient, for deployment in several indoor environments · Initial approaches included triangulation heuristics, and data agnostic signal propagation models · Experimented with fingerprinting models; supervised nature inhibited scalability · Trained unsupervised multinomial Hidden Markov Model (HMM) and unsupervised Gaussian HMM · Developed 2 Kalman Filter models - one before RSSI to distance conversion, one after
+The objective of this project was to develop algorithms which are able to triangulate the location of a user given solely the WiFi RSSI values.
+Wi-Fi RSSI is an indication of signal strength, which is inversely proportional to distance.
+The initial approaches were based on RSSI-to-distance conversion and triangulation, however, noise in RSSI led to highly erroneous predictions.
+Next, "Fingerprinting" (maintaining a database of RSSI and distance tuples) was tried out, however, problems of scalability rendered this technique not useful.
+Next,  Various sequence models, such as Hidden Markov Models (HMM) and Kalman Filters were tried out

 [\[repo\]](https://github.com/sansiddhjain/internal-localisation)